Contesting a will of a stepparent, in short, is a tricky matter.

 Consider the Circumstances Surrounding the Drawing Up of the Will

-This also applies if you suspect that the stepparent, despite being sound mind, faces undue influence from another during the writing of the will.
+This also applies if you suspect that the stepparent, despite being sound mind, faces undue influence from someone as they write the will.

 Your Legal Rights for Contesting a Will of a Stepparent

-Where your legal rights are not as profound as blood relatives or direct children, you do have the legal right to contest the will of a step-parent if any of the following applies to you:
+Your legal rights aren’t as profound as blood relatives or direct children.
+But you can contest the will of a step-parent if any of the following applies to you.

-- Your step-parent made a firm promise to you that you would receive a certain asset in their will, but this agreement has not been accounted for in their Last Will and Testament
+- Your step-parent made a firm promise to you that you would receive a certain asset in their will.
+Yet this agreement isn’t made clear in their Last Will and Testament.

-- You once depended financially on your step-parent – perhaps you continued living with them after your biological mother or father passed away or moved on, or they were the sole financial providers – but these financial expectations have not been covered in the will
+- You depend financially on your step-parent.
+Perhaps you continue living with them after your biological mother or father dies/moves on.
+Or they were the sole financial providers – but these financial expectations get no coverage in the will.

-What matters is the ability to establish your position, and prove that you were financially dependant on the step-parent in question, and therefore may be entitled to fair inheritance.
+What matters is the ability to establish your position.
+Moreover, that you prove that you were financially dependant on the step-parent in question.
+And, therefore, deserve a fair inheritance.

 Seek Legal Advice for Contesting a Will of a Stepparent

-To fully understand whether your circumstances merit the need for a will contesting, you should seek sound legal advice.
-There are many factors worth consideration by a legal representative – and later by the court, should the will contesting go forth.
+To fully understand whether your circumstances merit the need for a contesting of the will, seek sound legal advice.
+There are many factors worth consideration by a legal representative.
+Plus, later by the court, should the will contesting go forth.

 - How close you were to the testator.